 Qualified students who are not accepted in the selection process may be assigned to a prioritized waiting list-based on the above criteria.
 They may be subsequently admitted if an opening becomes available prior to the beginning of the fall semester.
-The waiting list will be discarded once classes begin.
+The waiting list will be discarded six weeks prior to classes beginning.
 Students still desiring admission must reapply for the following year.